icarus-imperium/rocket-2025/README.md

 # Model Rocket 2025
-This repo contains materials for construction of a model Rocket for the Cosmonautics day at Phystech
+This repo contains materials for construction of a model Rocket for the Cosmonautics day at Phystech.
+Launch date: 13.04.2025